MudBlazor/MudBlazor/CONTRIBUTING.md

 whether rendering them throws an error or not.
 While this is not comparable to a good hand-written unit test we can at least catch exceptions thrown by the render logic.
-These tests are generated automatically on build and their cs files start with a underscore.
+These tests are generated automatically on build and their cs files start with an underscore.

 ### Continuous Integration